alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 ### Managing permissions
 One of the reasons I like the SSHFS approach is that permission management can be done with standard Unix/Linux permission controls.
 When you mount a network share over SSHFS, you have access to whatever files the user you SSH'd into has access to.
 Simple!†

-If you're using the same method as me, layering a very minimal LXC container on top of a system that's already managing your storage, you even go as far as to add more containers to create further separation.
+If you're using the same method as me -- layering a very minimal LXC container on top of a system that's already managing your storage -- you can even create further separation by simply adding more containers.
 Each container could have different directories bind-mounted into it, and different users/SSH keys whitelisted.
 This reduces the blast-radius of compromised credentials since each container can only see what's bind mounted into it, even if elevated all the way to root.
 Plus when they use like 5 MB RAM and 20 MB on-disk you can afford to add plenty if you like.

 †Well, certainly simpler than Samba / NFSv4 ACLs, that's for sure.